-Nursing is not a solitary profession — and for good reason.
-Today’s nursing standards focus on providing holistic care, meaning that the patients’ physical, emotional, and spiritual needs are considered.
-Strong teamwork is important for facilitating effective holistic nursing care.
-Nurses collaborate with many types of healthcare professionals including physicians, therapists, dietitians, and social workers.
-However, it is just as important that nurses can work well with other nurses on the team to provide optimal patient care.
+Nursing isn’t a solitary profession — and for good reason.
+Today’s nursing standards focus on providing holistic care, meaning that the patients’ physical, emotional and spiritual needs are considered.
+Strong teamwork is important to facilitate effective holistic nursing care.
+Nurses collaborate with many types of healthcare professionals including physicians, therapists, dietitians and social workers.
+However, it’s just as important that nurses can work well with other nurses on the team to provide optimal patient care.

 How to Promote Teamwork in Nursing

-Here are a few nursing team building activities to promote teamwork in nursing:
+Here are a few team-building activities to promote teamwork in nursing:

 The Agency for Healthcare Research and Quality (AHRQ) created the TeamSTEPPS framework to help boost teamwork and increase the effectiveness of communication among nurses.
-This model has five key principles for team members to uphold: team structure, communication, leadership, situation monitoring, and mutual support.
-The TeamSTEPPS framework aids in nursing team building by helping each team member understand the requirements of teamwork.
-It’s important for team members to be on the same page.
+This model has five key principles for team members to uphold: team structure, communication, leadership, situation monitoring and mutual support.
+The TeamSTEPPS framework aids in team building by helping each team member understand the requirements of teamwork.
+It is important for team members to be on the same page.

 Leading by Example

 The advantages of teamwork in nursing benefit both nurses and patients.
 Nurses of all experience and education levels can boost teamwork skills in their unit by implementing even one of these team-building strategies.
-Nurses with a passion for leadership can further learn how to promote teamwork in nursing by obtaining a Master of Science in Nursing and taking their career to the next level as a nurse manager, nurse educator, nurse practitioner, or even a healthcare executive.
+Nurses with a passion for leadership can further learn how to promote teamwork in nursing by obtaining an MSN and taking their career to the next level as nurse managers, nurse educators, nurse practitioners or even healthcare executives.